skraft9/bug-bounty/README.md

-# Tools for Bug Bounty
+# Tools for Cybersecurity Research

 _⚠️For research and authorized testing only.
 Please do not use against systems without permission._